sukeswan/Twitter-Trending/README.md

 # Twitter Trending
-Analysis of Twitter's Trending Topics in Comparison to Top News Headlines
+Analysis of 2011 Twitter's Trending Topics in Comparison to Top News Headlines.
+[Analysis of Twitter's Trending Topics.ipynb](https://github.com/Donnie-Stewart/Twitter-Trending/blob/master/Analysis%20of%20Twitter's%20Trending%20Topics.ipynb) contains code that processes and visualizes trending Twitter data based on the dataset described below.
+The [Poster](https://github.com/Donnie-Stewart/Twitter-Trending/blob/master/Twitter%20Trending%20Poster.pdf) and [Report](https://github.com/Donnie-Stewart/Twitter-Trending/blob/master/Twitter%20Trending%20Written%20Report.pdf) are included describing the motivation for the project, why interactive visualizations are advantageous, and what is ultimately gained by analzying trending Twitter data compared to news headlines.
+Today, the field of ethical machine learning continues to gain momentum causing data processing

 ## Files and Folders